SilverDoor

-SilverDoor is an independent serviced apartment agent headquartered in Chiswick, London, UK, with further offices in Lancaster, Madrid, Singapore, Denver, Dubai and Hyderabad.
+SilverDoor is a global serviced apartment agent headquartered in Chiswick, London, UK, with further offices in San Francisco, Seattle, San Diego, Denver, Houston, New York, Dublin, Lancaster, Madrid, Dubai, Bangalore, Hyderabad, Singapore, Shanghai.
 The company specializes in the provision of serviced apartments worldwide and is used by corporate and private clients for relocation, staff housing programs, business visits, international assignments, city breaks, and conferences.